playcanvas/developer.playcanvas.com/content/en/user-manual/version-control/branches.md

 ![Close branch][4]

-It is not possible to delete branches as they are required for future merges.
-However, if you have completed work on a branch you can close the branch which will remove it from the interface.
+If you have completed work on a branch, you can close it which will remove it from the open branches list.

-To close a branch open the version control panel, select the branch you wish to close and choose the "Close branch" option in the branch's drop-down menu.
-Note, you cannot close your current branch or the master branch.
+To close a branch, open the version control panel, select the branch you wish to close and choose the "Close this branch" option in the branch's drop-down menu.
+Note that you cannot close your current branch or the master branch.
 Switch to a different branch first if you wish to close your current branch.

 ![Close branch dialog][5]

 You will be asked to confirm the closing of the branch and you have an option to discard any changes that were made to your branch since you last took a checkpoint.
 By default, PlayCanvas will save your changes in an additional checkpoint before closing the branch.
-If you wish to discard these changes you can select the option here. **Note, enabling this checkbox will lose any work you have made in the branch since you last made a checkpoint**.
+If you wish to discard these changes you can select the option here.

+**Note, enabling this checkbox will lose any work you have made in the branch since you last made a checkpoint**.

+## Deleting a branch

+Deletion of branches are only supported if the following conditions are met:

+- The branch has not been merged into another branch
+- No branches have been created from this branch

+To delete a branch open the version control panel, select the branch you wish to delete and choose the "Delete this branch" option in the branch's drop-down menu.

+![][delete-branch]

+You will be asked to confirm the deletion of the branch by typing the name of the branch in the dialog box.

+**Note, deleted branches cannot be recovered after deletion!
+If in doubt, please close the branch instead.**

+![][delete-branch-dialog]

 [1]: /images/user-manual/version-control/new-branch.jpg
 [2]: /images/user-manual/version-control/new-branch-dialog.jpg
 [3]: /images/user-manual/version-control/switch-branch.jpg
 [4]: /images/user-manual/version-control/close-branch.jpg
 [5]: /images/user-manual/version-control/close-branch-dialog.jpg
+[delete-branch]:  /images/user-manual/version-control/delete-branch.png
+[delete-branch-dialog]:  /images/user-manual/version-control/delete-branch-dialog.png